cemar-ortiz/main_dir/README.md

 - **[Money Dog](https://github.com/cemar-ortiz/money_dog)**: Money Dog is a personal, semi-automated assistant that helps you keep track of your personal finances.
 This project is still on development and I will be updating it with new features!.

+- **[30 Days of ML](https://github.com/cemar-ortiz/30_days_of_ML)**: This was a challenge hosted by Kaggle during the month of August 2021 open to anyone.
+The idea was to get you started with data science competitions if you hadn't participated in one before and teach yourself or review the fundamentals of Machine Learning.
+It was a very enjoyable experience to take part in.

 - **[Hangman game - CLI based](https://github.com/cemar-ortiz/hangman_cli)**: The classic programming challenge to polish your OOP skills and your standard library knowledge.
 I maintain this game development project as a hobby and I'm very proud of what I have learned with it, so I thought: why not share it publicly?
 Maybe it could be educational for someone else besides me.
 I'll be uploading it with new features until I become busy or entertained with other projects.

 ### Other links: